ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 This allows the Transparency Log to prune data which is sufficiently old, as only a small amount of the log tree and prefix tree outside of the maximum lifetime need to be retained.
-Specifically, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users;
-the rest can be discarded.
+Specifically, only a logarithmic number of log entries that have passed their maximum lifetime will still be needed by users and the rest can be discarded.
 Pruning is explained in more detail in TODO.

 ## Algorithm {#fv-algorithm}